Table of Contents

 Tips for Managing APR Wisely

-• Pay in Full: Aim to pay your credit card balance in full each month to avoid interest charges altogether, thereby maximizing savings.
+- Pay in Full: Pay your credit card balance in full each month to avoid interest charges.

-• Shop for Low APR Cards: Prioritize credit cards with lower APRs, especially if you anticipate carrying a balance from month to month, to minimize borrowing costs.
+- Shop for Low APR Cards: Prioritize credit cards with lower APRs to minimize borrowing costs.

-• Understand Introductory Rates: Be mindful of introductory APR offers and understand when the introductory period ends and how the APR will change thereafter.
+- Understand Introductory Rates: Be mindful of introductory APR offers and understand when the introductory period ends.

-• Monitor Changes: Regularly review your credit card statements for any changes in APR, fees, or terms, and adjust your borrowing and repayment strategies accordingly.
+- Monitor Changes: Regularly review your credit card statements for changes in APR, fees, or terms.

 Conclusion